rodesousa/replicator/README.md

 iex -s mix compile
 ```

-There is a [dev.exs](./config/dev.exs) file configured for a local kube config and a example of secret
+There is a [dev.exs](./config/dev.exs) file configured for a local kube config and an example of secret

 You need to change a path:
 ```